How to Start the Process with

 Budget: How much would you like to spend?

 Based on your input, your glass artist will produce scaled drawings for you to review.
-“Old-school” artists (like River City Glassworks) use paper and colored pencils or watercolors whereas “new-school”, computer-savvy designers use CAD software.
-In either case, remember that painted or computer-generated colors are merely representations of the true glass colors.
+“Old-school” artists (like River City Glassworks) use paper and colored pencils or watercolors to render their designs.
+Remember that painted or computer-generated colors are merely representations of the true glass colors.
 Feel free to express your opinions and request design changes.

 Once you and your glass artist have settled on a design, a deposit will be requested to begin work.
 Throughout the project, you may check in on the progress, but should also remember that your artist may have other projects ahead of yours.
-You should also trust your artist’s knowledge and expertise and not micro-manage the project or make too many changes, as even the smallest changes can affect the entire piece and raise the price.
 Stained glass is a unique and collaborative artform, and your chosen artist is a professional who has a wealth of knowledge and experience to guide her.

 step 4 - construction